larsgr/parallel-computing-nmbu-workshop/README.md

 Overview:

 * SLURM array jobs (exercise 1)
-* About software with built-in parallel functionality
+* Software with built-in parallelism and etc..
-* (not sure) Parallel vs Distributed - single node vs multiple nodes.
-Multi-threading
 * Parallel execution in bash scripts (exercise 2)
 * Parallel execution in R (exercise 3)
 * About workflow managers (snakemake/nextflow) and how they facilitate parallel execution